 process of insolvency.

+How do I liquidate my company?
 To Liquidate my company, therefore, requires a vote by shareholders of the company in favour before having a section 100 meeting and the decision date to cease trading.

-What is a Creditors Voluntary Liquidation? – Definition.
+Creditors Voluntary Liquidation? – Definition.

 A CVL is a formal company closure insolvency process which company directors then instruct a licensed insolvency practitioner to ensure their insolvent limited company is then voluntarily closed officially.